Babbel Review: A Look At Price, Languages, and Alternatives

 Babbel Price and Cost per Month

 Compared to other language learning apps, Babbel’s price and cost per month is pretty standard.
-Other apps like Mondly have a similar price, but aren’t as robust as Babbel and won’t teach you as much.
+Other apps like Mondly have a similar price, but aren’t as comprehensive as Babbel and won’t teach you as much.
 Some other language learning programs like FluentU offer a lot more content, but may be out of reach due to their higher monthly cost (a cheaper option is Lingopie).

 Babbel Discounts and Deals